intjscorpion/INTJSCORP-TECHNOLOGIES/README.md

 This project fuses **AI-powered influencers and music nfts**, **immersive storytelling**, and **crypto-native media** into a living universe of IP character-led content, world-building sci-fi lore, gaming and VR/AR experiences.
 Through AI influencers, gaming content, character-driven storytelling and music, $INTJSCORP will promote
 DECENTRALIZATION and Sui-based tokens and showcase the creative power of the Sui ecosystem.

-While the current focus centers on **AI-driven IP characters,music,nfts & social media & music**, **lore-based storytelling via comic book series,Trilogy sci-fi books & animated video content**, as well as **VR/AR-integrated games**, the “Technologies” arm signals a long-term vision for innovation in **crypto gaming**, **immersive AI**, and utilization of **next-gen creative tools/decentralized social media**.
+While the current focus centers on **AI-driven IP characters,music,nfts & social media & music**, **lore-based storytelling via comic book series,Trilogy sci-fi books & animated video content** and **VR/AR-integrated games**, the “Technologies” arm signals a long-term vision for innovation in **crypto gaming**, **immersive AI**, and utilization of **next-gen creative tools/decentralized social media**.

 ---